ranieuwe/ocr-giftcode/README.md

-# Gift Code Redemption Script
+# Whiteout Survival Gift Code Redemption Script

 Just a simple Python script that automates the process of redeeming gift codes in the game **Whiteout Survival**.
 It reads a list of Player IDs from a `.csv` file, sends requests to the game's giftcode redemption API, and redeems the specified gift code for each player.